goldblocx/api/docs/specification.md

 # Introduction

-Copernicus Gold provides a very simple REST API to integrate its power to your own business application.
+Goldblocx provides a very simple REST API to integrate its power to your own business application.
 This Reference Guide gives you the information about all available resources and endpoints.

 ## Using Access Token